 8 Factors to Consider When Moving to a New Office Space

 Moving out of your old office space and searching for a new business address?
-There are many questions to ask and factors to consider: the reason behind the decision to relocate, budget, size, location and more.
-However, regardless of what these factors are, there are common things to take into consideration before settling with your choice of a new office.
+There are many questions to ask and factors to consider: the reason behind the decision to relocate, budget, size, location, and more.
+However, regardless of what these factors are, there are everyday things to take into consideration before settling with your choice of a new office.

 Having an accessible office space tops our list, and for good reasons.
 Accessibility not only impacts employees, it also affects how easy or difficult for your clients/customers/partners to reach your business address.

 - Accessible to employees: Is the new office more accessible to workers that the previous address?
-Do they arrive at workplace promptly from public transport or does the building facility provide enough parking space for employee cars?
-Is it also close to restaurants, coffee shops, gyms or other facilities employees frequently go to?
+Do they arrive at the workplace promptly from public transport, or does the building facility provide enough parking space for employee cars?
+Is it also close to restaurants, coffee shops, gyms, or other facilities employees frequently go to?
 Is it close to hotels or accommodation for business travelers reporting to the office or airport for frequently traveling executives?

-You don’t want the new office’s inaccessibility add to their daily workload and become a tipping point for their decision to look for other job.
-But if it can’t be helped, a transport subsidy or other forms of compensation might suffice the extra time (getting to work from home) and money (fewer, more expensive lunch places) employees have to spend on a daily basis.
+You don’t want the new office’s inaccessibility to add to their daily workload and become a tipping point for their decision to look for another job.
+But if it can’t be helped, a transport subsidy or other forms of compensation might suffice the extra time (getting to work from home), and money (fewer, more expensive lunch places) employees have to spend daily.